Addiction Help for Employees

 Preparing an intervention may often be compared to preparing for a business meeting and there are certain aspects that you need to consider.
 Most importantly, you cannot stage an intervention spontaneously, it requires careful planning.

-- Think about how you will explain the effects of their addiction, this might include personal stories of things they have done or demonstrating how their work has suffered.
-When delivering this information, it is important to remain non-judgemental.
+- Think about how you will explain the effects of their addiction, this might include personal stories of things they have done or demonstrated how their work has suffered.
+When delivering this information, it is important to remain non-judgemental

 Preventing Substance Abuse At Work For Employers